About Shelf Gamer

 I believe board games are universal and deserve to be celebrated, especially in our current age of digital addiction.
 I was a digital addict for most of my life (i.e., video games, Netflix, Reddit, etc.), but in recent years I've developed an appreciation for board games as a way to get away from all of that.

 I want to help you find the board games that you'll love.
-With my in-depth independent reviews, my goal is to give you the fullest sense of every game so you can be informed and have no regrets with your purchasing decisions.
+With my in-depth reviews, my goal is to give you the fullest sense of a game so you can be informed in your purchasing decisions.
 Whether you're a newbie to the hobby or a long-time veteran, I hope you find them helpful.

 Contact Me